WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 - Halcyon Shrines
 	- Shrines drain gold faster
-	- Shrines no longer force SotS items.
-	- Shrines Stone Golems HP no longer multipled per player
+	- Shrines Stone Golems HP no longer multiplied per player
+	- May spawn Halcyonites or Stone Titans instead of just Golems
 - Shrines of Blood
 	- Cost 50/70/90 Blood to avoid breaking items on 2nd use.
 	- Scale reward with time
 - Shrine of Woods
 	- Price reduced to 10/13/18/25$ (from 25/37/55)
 	- Can be used a 4th time
-- Shrine of Combat no longer multiplies enemy health in multiplayer
-- Shrine of the Mountain are a bit more common.
+- Shrine of the Mountain are a bit more common in solo.
 - Gunner Turret price reduced to 25$
 - TC-280 price reduced to 300$
 - R->W Cauldrons now grant 4 items instead of 3.
+- Void Seeds
+- - Spawn slightly more enemies in general
+- - Spawn more enemies on loop
+- - Likelier to spawn Void Devastator
+- - Less credits wasted on barrels
+- Void Potential Chests
+- - Can contain any item

 ## Looping
 Teleporters spawn 33% more bosses per loop.\
-Teleporter Bosses have 50% more health per loop.
+Teleporter Bosses have 20% more health per stage completed after looping.

 Every stage completed raises the enemy level cap by 20.
 (Final Bosses unaffected)